kosua20/PtahRenderer/README.md

 	swift build -c release -Xlinker -L/usr/local/lib

 For PtahRendererDemoOpenGL, GLFW 3 needs to be installed in `/usr/local` and is accessed through a thin wrapper ([macOS](https://github.com/kosua20/CGLFW3) and [Linux](https://github.com/kosua20/CGLFW3Linux) versions).
-OpenGL is also used through a wrapper, [JFOpenGL](https://github.com/jaz303/JFOpenGL.swift), that mainly provides platform independance and types simplification (because of Swift handling of GLenum among other things).
+OpenGL is also used through a wrapper, [SGLOpenGL](https://github.com/SwiftGL/OpenGL), that mainly provides platform independance and types simplification (because of Swift handling of GLenum among other things).
+If you want to compile the OpenGL demo in Xcode, do a first compilation with the Package Manager so the dependencies are downloaded and setup.

 ### Done
 * General setup